The best London restaurants for brunch

 St James - 2 St James’s Market, London SW1Y 4RP

 Fallow have really built on their breakfast and brunch game over the years, and they have certainly done so with one eye on your Instagram feed.
 The croissant rolls are the main draw, with everything from sausage, bacon and egg to whey caramel sandwiched between them.
-Their black pudding Benedict is also a strong draw and, being a sustainably focused restaurant, they shun avocado on toast for crushed English peas instead.
+Their black pudding Benedict is also a strong contender and, being a sustainably focused restaurant, they shun avocado on toast for crushed English peas instead.
 Their mid-week breakfasts are also well worth checking out.

 Shepherd's Bush - 65 Shepherd's Bush Green, London W12 8QE